Sunday, November 10, 2024

 You cannot be a patriot unless you respect the Constitution while following the law.
 Supporting someone who doesn’t follow these principles would be unpatriotic.
 Our Constitution is what makes America, America.

 You can love America yet still not respect America by being a selfish scofflaw.
 Knowingly parking your car in a handicap spot and paying the fine shows a lack of respect for the law compared to simply parking legally.
-It’s not ok to commit break the law, even if you’re willing to pay the price.
+It’s not ok to break the law, even if you’re willing to pay the price.

 A man can love his wife yet still not respect her.